russellmorgan/russellmorgan.github.io/src/posts/magicavoxel.md

 ---
 layout: post.html
 title: Magicavoxel and threeJS
 intro: I made something in Magicavoxel.
-Now comes the part where I need to learn how to use threeJS.
+Now comes the part where I need to learn how to use threeJS so I can display it.
 thumbnail: thumbnail-voxel.png
 tags:
 - post